pachyderm/pachyderm/doc/docs/master/reference/pachctl/pachctl_delete_repo.md

 ### Options

 ```
       --all         remove all repos
   -f, --force       remove the repo regardless of errors; use with care
   -h, --help        help for repo
+      --split-txn   split large transactions into multiple smaller transactions
 ```

 ### Options inherited from parent commands